emqx/neuron-docs/zh_CN/neuron-mqtt-topics.md

 All topics for interaction between client and neuron with read, write command.

-The xxx in all topics refers to the Client-id, which is set in the northbound application configuration in the Neuron UI.
+The **client-id** in all topics refers to the actual MQTT client id, which is set in the northbound application configuration in the Neuron UI.

 ## Read Tags

 ### Request

-*Topic*  **neuron/xxx/read/req**
+*Topic*  **neuron/client-id/read/req**

 #### Body